 Director Tommy Wirkola got the idea to create the film, based on the adult lives of Hansel and Gretel in 2007, while at film school in Australia.
 After being discovered by Gary Sanchez Productions, Wirkola pitched the idea at a meeting with Paramount Pictures and won a contract.

-The movie's cast featured two former Bond Girls: Famke Janssen from GoldenEye (1995) and Gemma Arterton from Quantum of Solace (2008) made and released around thirteen years apart in the James Bond film franchise.
-Both had Ian Fleming-esque "Pussy Galore"/"Mary Goodnight"-like double entendre character names, which were "Xenia Onatopp" and "Strawberry Fields" respectively.
+The movie's cast featured two former Bond Girls,Famke Janssen from GoldenEye (1995) and Gemma Arterton from Quantum of Solace (2008), where the movies were made and released around thirteen years apart in the James Bond film franchise.
+Both had Ian Fleming-esque "Pussy Galore"/"Mary Goodnight"-like double entendre character names, which were "Xenia Onatopp" and "Strawberry Fields," respectively.

 In an interview with Famke Janssen at Cannes 2011, she stated that she took the role as the head witch in this movie because she had to pay off her mortgage.
 Janssen has stated multiple times that since 2007, she was prepping her writing/directorial debut with Bringing Up Bobby (2011), where funding and distribution had gone through hard times, partly due to the 2008 economic crisis.
 She also had not done much acting in that period of time.

 When Ben is taking care of Gretel, he brings her porridge and says that it's "not too hot, not too cold, but just right," thus making reference to another classic fairy tale story, "Goldilocks and the Three Bears."

 Producer Adam McKay said in 2010, "The idea is, they've grown up and they hunt witches.
 It's a hybrid sort of old-timey feeling, yet there's pump-acting shotguns.
 Modern technology, but in an old style.
 We heard it and we were just like, 'That's a freakin' franchise!
 You could make three out of those!'"